 2. Mentorship is another key to the success of our program.
 The relationships that our students build with faculty in formal and informal ways help to guide them into the professional realm, while also introducing them to the diversity of employment options.
 When students enter their junior and senior years, they can also request alumni mentors.
 CW majors who work with OU graduates are better able to make the transition from school to the working world; they also learn how to capitalize on their skills as talented writers.

 3. Finally, we encourage and facilitate the engagement of our Creative Writing majors with the writing and publishing community at large, as they move toward becoming professionals in that community.
 Numerous innovative and multi-format events and activities support students’ engagement with the larger writing community, both on the OU campus and elsewhere.
 As a culmination of their writing work, all senior Creative Writing majors have the option of participating in a capstone reading that is open to the university and larger community.
 This event will take place in April.
 Alumni can continue to be involved in our OU English Alumni Association.
+For a list of careers alumni have gotten, click here.

 JEFF CHAPMAN, Fiction and Comics